spellslinger55/VendriaPublic/Characters/Ancestries/Vashar.md

 <ins>Pursuer Vashar.</ins>
 **Ability Score Increase.** +1 Dexterity
 **Feline Pounce.** As a Bonus Action, you can pounce on an enemy within 15 feet of you.
-Move next to them without provoking Opportunity Attacks, then make an Attack with your *Claws*.
+Move next to them, then make an Attack with your *Claws*.
 You can use this trait a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.